expo/expo/docs/versions/v30.0.0/guides/offline-support.md

 ],
 ```

-Images with paths matching the given patterns will be bundled into your native binaries next time you run `exp build`.
+Images with paths matching the given patterns will be bundled into your native binaries next time you run `expo build`.

 ## Listen for changes in network availability